rdelpoux/rdelpoux.github.io/MotorModeling/PMSMControl.md

-# PMSM Control
+#  Control

 The page describes  a classical cascaded vector control.
-Based on the motor frequency separation (i.e. a fast electrical dynamics and a slower mechanical dynamics) the control is divided in two loop :
+Based on the motor frequency separation (i.e. a fast electrical dynamics and a slower mechanical dynamics) the control is divided in two loops:

-- An inner loop for the electrical dynamic
+- An inner loop for the electrical dynamics
 - An outer loop for the mechanical dynamic

 ## $d-q$ model